• Main Menu

 Hon.
 Kevin Bernard was born on September 30, 1978, in Orange Walk Town, Belize.
 He holds a Master of Business Administration (MBA) with a concentration in Accounting from Galen University, along with degrees from St. John’s College Junior College and the University of Belize.

-2012, he entered public service as Mayor of Orange Walk Town, where he served three consecutive terms until 2018, leading a period of unprecedented municipal development.
+His professional career began in the private sector, where he advanced through leadership positions at Courts Belize (now Unicomer) and Speednet Communications.
+In March 2012, he entered public service as Mayor of Orange Walk Town, where he served three consecutive terms until 2018, leading a period of unprecedented municipal development.

 In November 2020, he was elected as Area Representative for Orange Walk East and appointed Minister of Health and Wellness.
-He was re-elected to the House of
+He was re-elected to the House of Representatives in March 2025 and continues to serve as Minister of Health & Wellness, leading national health reforms and strengthening Belize’s healthcare system.

 Hon.
 Bernard has been a champion for youth, education, and community development, serving in various leadership roles within the People’s United Party and as Chairman of the Board of Orange Walk Technical High School.
 Guided by his principle, “If you sail on the ship of ambition, you will dock at the port of success,” he remains dedicated to advancing Belize’s progress and aspires to one day serve as Prime Minister of Belize.